utelecon/utelecon.github.io/en/oc/index.md

 The preparation by the university is not yet complete.
 This is the first attempt for teachers and staff, and we are proceeding with trial and error.
 We would like students to do what they can and participate in this initiative.

-- Faculty and staff participating in the making of this Portal
+- A message from all the members editing this Portal

-教養学部長からのメッセージ
+Message from the Dean of the College of Arts and Sciences
 ---------------------------

- * 4月から大学一年生になる新入生とご家族への, <a href="http://www.c.u-tokyo.ac.jp/zenki/newstudentsandfamilies.pdf" target="_black">太田邦史教養学部長からのメッセージ</a>です
+ * <a href="http://www.c.u-tokyo.ac.jp/zenki/newstudentsandfamilies.pdf" target="_black">A message from Prof. Kunihiro Ota, Dean of the College of Arts and Sciences </a>to all the new students enrolling at the University of Tokyo in April and their parents.
- * <a href="http://www.todaishimbun.org/coronavirus20200319/" target="_blank">東大新聞 教養・総合文化、オンライン授業の大規模な導入へ　新入生に事前準備を要請</a>
+ * <a href="http://www.todaishimbun.org/coronavirus20200319/" target="_blank">Request for all new students to make preparations in advance for the large-scale introduction of online classes at the College of Arts and Sciences, Graduate School of Arts and Sciences and the University of Tokyo Newspaper.</a>

 What are Online Classes?
 ---------------------------